For AI agents: a documentation index is available at /llms.txt

 Exporting Your Query

-You can export your BrowserQL queries and run them programmatically in your application.
+The IDE can generate these export snippets for you automatically.
 Learn how to export and use queries in your code.

 Next Steps